cyKamau/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #!/bin/bash
-a script that creates a new global variable
+a script that creates a new global